shhossain/computer_science/Algorithms/Dynamic Programming/Longest Palindromic Substring/README.md

 ## Problem Statement

-Given a string, we have to find the longest palindromic substring(substring is a sequence of characters that is contiguous within a string.
-For example, the string “Competitive”, "ive" , “Comp”, “pet”,... etc are substrings, but not “tv” as both these characters are not continuous.
+Given a string, we have to find the longest palindromic substring.
+Substring is a sequence of characters that is contiguous within a string.
+For example, the string “Competitive”, "ive" , “Comp”, “pet”,... etc. are substrings, but not “tv” as both these characters are not continuous.
 Whereas palindrome is a word that reads the same backward as forwards.
 Examples include abba, zzzz, xyyx.

 _Approach_